bitwes/GodotEditorHandles/README.md

 ## Add code to resize/move things.
 `EditorHandles` emits signals that you can use to update your nodes.
 * `changed` - emitted when any property is changed, this is probably the best signal to use.
 * `resized` - emitted when a resizing occurs.
-A position change also occurs when resizing and "Expand from center" is NOT checked.
+A position change also occurs when resizing and "expand from center" is NOT checked.
 Position changes due to resizing will not cause the `moved` signal to be emitted.
 * `moved` - emitted when the center "move" handle has caused been dragged, causing a movement.

 You can implement min/max values by setting values inside these signals.
 Just do so before you use the values.
 A more elegant min/max will [probably be implemented](https://github.com/bitwes/GodotEditorHandles/issues/14).